sgoulas/movierama/README.md

 I had to create a movie application that would fetch currently playing movies and display them alongside relevant information like users' rating, description, video trailers reviews and more.

+## Time frame

+This app was created in 4 days.

 ## Points of interest

 * `Intersection observer API` for 'infinite scrolling' experience and image lazyloading.